Fiber Facts

 28 Micron

 We receive this wool from Chargeurs.
-It is from mixed breeds of sheep raised mainly in Montana, Wyoming, Utah, Nevada and Colorado.
-56’s wool is coarser than our Merino fiber and is a good base for knitting yarns with more structure.
+Its natural fibers come from mixed breeds of sheep raised mainly in Montana, Wyoming, Utah, Nevada, and Colorado.
+56’s wool registers as a coarser animal fiber than our Merino fiber, providing a good base for knitting yarns with more structure.

 Value Wool